giordanozeke-code/human-framework-v01/SPEC.md

 - **when** — opens an event block
 - **action** — describes what happens in response to an event

+## Element Construction Rules

+After `create`, all following keywords belong to the same element until another `create` or a `when` statement appears.

 ##  Supported Events

 - **click** — triggered when the user presses and releases input